This document explains how to create and edit plan settings using plan creation

 he is taken to the address this URL is mapped to.

-- Directory Index: allow your customers to set
+- Directory Index (version 2.09 and higher): allow your customers to set

 their custom directory indexes